farshbafdoustar/drive_ros_ximea_importer/README.md

 ```
 * `serial_no` refers to the serial number of the camera
 * `cam_name` is the name you wish to give to the camera
-* `yaml_url` is the location of the calibration information file, which is used by the camera info manager to publish the calibration parameters
+* `yaml_url` is the location of the calibration information file, which is used by the camera info manager to publish the calibration parameters (calibration file can be created with [ROS Camera Calibrator](http://wiki.ros.org/camera_calibration))
 * `allocated_bandwidth` refers to the usb3 bandwidth fraction you want to assign to this camera (use 1.0 if you have one cam and 0.5 for two etc)
 * `image_data_format`: sets the data format for the image.
 Currently, formats `XI_MONO16`, `XI_RGB24`, `XI_RGB32`, `XI_RAW8`, `XI_RAW16`, and `XI_MONO8` are supported

+## 3.2) Launch File
-2) Create a launch file for your camera configuration.
+Create a launch file for your camera configuration.
 A typical launch file will look as follows:

 ```
 <launch>